akkartik/teliva/README.md

 - The function `main` is special.
 It runs every time an app starts up, if all its automated tests pass.

-Teliva also introduces some incompatibilities to protect computer owners:

-* Some functions are disabled because I don't know how to sandbox them
+- Some functions are disabled because I don't know how to sandbox them
   effectively:
   - `os.execute`, `os.getenv`, `io.popen`
   - `io.lines` (not a security issue; just difficult to distinguish missing files from sandboxing issues)
   - `lfs.chdir`, `lfs.currentdir`

-* Some functions are disabled because they don't seem to make sense in an ncurses environment.
+- Some functions are disabled because they don't seem to make sense in an ncurses environment.
 This includes the Lua notions of default files, which start out as stdin/stdout.
   - `io.input`, `io.read`
   - `io.output`, `io.write`, `io.flush`
-  - `curses.getstr()`, `curses.mvgetstr()`
+  - `curses.getstr()`, `curses.mvgetstr()` (When using these it's easy for the screen to get confusing.)

-* Some functions in lcurses have [additional smarts](https://github.com/lcurses/lcurses/blob/master/lib/curses.lua).
+- Some functions in lcurses have [additional smarts](https://github.com/lcurses/lcurses/blob/master/lib/curses.lua).
   Teliva is [consistent with the underlying ncurses](https://github.com/akkartik/teliva/blob/main/src/lcurses/curses.lua).

 [The manual in this repo](doc/manual.html) is up to date; use it rather than